rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ### Notes on: Plus

-This repository contains packages that either:
+This repository contains packages that may fit into one of the following:

 * A) replace a core component via patched functionality
-* B) build a component that was originally exclusive for one architecture (e.g., open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or...
+* B) build a component that was originally exclusive for one architecture (e.g., open-vm-tools built for x86_64 but not aarch64 in Rocky 8)
-* C) providing packages that were built but not traditionally provided by upstream, and requested to be available by the community.
+* C) providing packages that were built but not traditionally provided by upstream, and requested to be available by the community
+* D) providing packages that may be seen as a net benefit to both maintainers and users that deserves a more proper place

 Packages that fall under A and B will have a `.plus` added to their version tag.
 These are not tested nor available in the upstream product.

+Packages that fall under C and D are rare, but will occasionally happen from time to time.

 ### Notes on: Devel